Sheo42/roll20/README.md

 # roll20
 My roll20 shit

-Copy/paste Climat file into a macro and the Climat.js into the API.
+Copy/paste Climat.js into the API.
+Use !climat in the chat to start it.